c6o/docs/content/references/cli.md

 ### Configure the CLI

-Once installed, there are two types of authenitcation that may be required for certain commands.
-Some commands attempt to operate on a CodeZero kubernetes cluster, while others talk to the CodeZero hub API, and must be authenticated with your CodeZero Account.
+Once installed, there are two types of authentication that may be required for certain commands.
+Some commands attempt to operate on a CodeZero Kubernetes cluster, while others talk to the CodeZero hub API, and must be authenticated with your CodeZero Account.

 #### Connect to CodeZero Cluster